-Evan Hagan is a Brooklyn based Ceramist, Illustrator, and Educator with almost two decades of experience working in the arts.
+Evan Hagan is a Ceramist, Illustrator, and Educator with almost two decades of experience working in the arts.
 His artwork has been exhibited in numerous juried shows, invitationals, and private collections, both nationally and internationally.

-In addition to his artistic practices, Evan has an extensive teaching background focusing on experiential education, and community.
-His classroom environment puts his students at the center of their learning; assisting them in setting and accomplishing their own creative goals.
-His primary goal; develop in each student an interest in, and the ability to express themselves creatively and artistically.
+Evan has taught in community centers, public schools, and outdoor education centers around the continental U.S. and abroad.
+Evan’s teaching style focuses on many of the tenants of experiential education.
+He puts his students at the center of their learning, assisting them in setting and accomplishing their own creative goals, purposefully engaging with his learners in direct experience and focused reflection.
+His primary goal: develop in each student an interest in, and the ability to express themselves creatively and artistically.

 Learn more about Evan and view his artwork at his website: Evan Hagan: Ceramist & Illustrator